jwalton/kube-auth-proxy/README.md

   annotations:
     # Expose this as prometheus.internal.MY-DOMAIN.COM
     kube-auth-proxy/host: prometheus
+    # Forward traffic to Prometheus service's "web" port.
     kube-auth-proxy/targetPort: web
-    # Only allow github users in the "devOps" team in the "your-org-name"
+    # Only allow github users in the "devOps" team in the "MY-ORG-HERE"
     # organization to access this service.
-    kube-auth-proxy/githubAllowedTeams: devOps@your-org-name
+    kube-auth-proxy/githubAllowedTeams: devOps@MY-ORG-HERE
 spec:
   type: ClusterIP
   ports: